 - Place a few spoonfuls of filling onto each piece of puff pastry, within the frame you scored.
 In a small mixing bowl, stir pecans, maple syrup, vanilla and salt together.
 Top each pastry with sweetened pecans.

 - Place pastries in oven, and bake for 20 minutes, or until the puff pastry has risen and is golden brown.
-While those are baking, in a small bowl, whisk powdered sugar, maple syrup and soymilk together, until smooth.
+While those are baking, in a small bowl, whisk powdered sugar, maple syrup and non-dairy together, until smooth.
 Set aside.

 - Once pastries are baked, wait at least 10 minutes for them to cool; then drizzle with glaze.
 Wait longer if you want to serve them at room temperature.
 Enjoy!